 Poor blood supply

 Generally, the better blood supply an area of the body has, the better it is able to heal due to the influx of the materials carried through the blood that are needed to speed along the repair process.
 Most ruptures occur in the area 2 to 6 cm above the tendon’s insertion point on the heel.
 It is not fully understood why this area in particular is the most likely to tear.
-It was once thought that this was due to the area receiving a poor blood supply but that notion has been questioned in some studies.
-Some research has shown that there are less blood vessels in this part of the tendon while others have shown that blood flow is evenly distributed.4 Because of the twisting alignment of the tendon fibers another theory is that blood supply to this area gets choked off during activity leading ultimately to slower healing.
+It was once thought that this was due to the area receiving a poor blood supply.
+This theory has been called into question by several studies.
+Some studies show that there are less blood vessels in this “vulnerable” part of the tendon while others have shown that blood flow is evenly distributed.4 Because of the twisting alignment of the tendon fibers, another theory is that blood supply to this area gets choked off during activity leading ultimately to slower healing.

 Certain commonly used medications have been shown to be related to Achilles problems.8 Fluoroquinolone antibiotics such as ciproflaxacin (Cipro) have been linked to many cases of Achilles tendonapthy and spontaneous ruptures.
 The use of corticosteroids, commonly used to treat inflammatory conditions, also interfere with the healing process and may result in weakening of the tendon, whether taken orally or injecting directly into the tendon.
 The drug interactions involve changes at the cellular level and are difficult to quantify and so there is debate among researchers as to the significance of the effect these drugs play in tendinopathy.